5 Ways to Protect Your Brand from Big Tech Censorship

 In the days after Joe Rogan joined the platform, GETTR saw a surge of 1 million new users bringing the total number of users up to 4 million, according to GETTR Global Communications Director Ebony Bowden.

-Other GETTR users include politicians, cable news commentators, and celebrities, including Congressman Mo Brooks, Former Congresswoman Tulsi Gabbard, NBA Player Enes Kanter, and Comedian Rob Schneider.
+Other GETTR users include politicians, cable news commentators, and celebrities, including Former Congresswoman Tulsi Gabbard, NBA Player Enes Kanter, Comedian Rob Schneider, Comedian Russel Brand, FOX News Host Sean Hannity, Turning Point USA Founder Charlie Kirk, Former U.S. Secretary of State Mike Pompeo, Former U.S. HUD Secretary Dr. Ben Carson, Comedian Steven Crowder, and Congressman Byron Donalds.

 With the “gets” of Kanter, Gabbard, and Rogan to the platform, it seems GETTR has been more successful in attracting a broader spectrum of political opinions where its predecessor Parler failed.

-Despite avoiding Parler’s pitfalls, GETTR is not without issues and controversies.
+Despite avoiding Parler’s pitfalls, GETTR is not without issues but has rapidly improved its UX.

 That brings our attention to the best and worst thing about GETTR: its User Interface.
-We found the user interface very straightforward and familiar.
-A dedicated “Explore” and “Trending” section is sorely missed, but the “GETTR News” section suffices for breaking news alerts and trending stories.
+We found the user interface straightforward and familiar.

 More recently, a controversy with one of the platform’s most prominent users, Joe Rogan, accused the platform of artificially boosting total followers to 9.1 million despite GETTR not having that number of users.
 CEO Jason Miller explained that this is due to the eventual rollout of cross-platform posting.